evermeer/EVWordPressAPI/README.md

 pod install
 ```

-3) Open the `EVWordPressAPI.xcworkspace` in Xcode and.
+3) Open the `EVWordPressAPI.xcworkspace` in Xcode.

 4) Create your own clientID and clientSecret at https://developer.wordpress.com/docs/oauth2/